 - 1. Nominations for the office of chair will be made from the floor.
 The chair will be elected by a majority roll-call vote of the members present and voting.
 If no nominee receives a majority vote, the election will be declared null and void and nominations will be reopened. - 2.
-Upon election, the new chair will preside, calling for the election of a vice-chair.
-The procedure used for this election will be the same as that for electing the chair.
+Upon election, the new chair will preside, calling for the election of a vice-chair and secretary, in order.
+The procedure used for their election will be the same as that for electing the chair.